nvieira-mcgill/alala/docs/index.rst

 Computing the error array requires background subtraction, performing background subtraction requires a source mask, and masking out sources requires a basic bad pixel mask.
 So, if any of these steps have not yet been performed when calling any of these functions, the steps will be done automatically.
 The error array, background array, background-subtracted image array, etc. are all stored as attributes of the stack object for later use.

+Generally, you won't need to call any of these functions manually.
+The background-subtracted image is needed for PSF photometry, and the error array is needed for aperture photometry, so these functions will be called automatically as you do your photometry.

 Performing astrometry, photometry
 ---------------------------------